Statistics Notebook

 values=payment_df['converted'], aggfunc='mean')

-Always segment your data and check if the aggregate result holds within subgroups.
+Always split your data and check whether the overall result still holds inside each subgroup.

 6. Survivorship Bias

-Example: analysing only completed parking sessions misses all vehicles that left without paying — skewing average amount upward.
+Example: looking only at completed parking sessions misses every car that left without paying.
+Your average amount looks higher than it really is.

 Quick Reference — Which Test to Use